azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

 ### successes.txt

 Array of 1's 0's, ordered in the PDDLGym test problem indices.
 1 if reached the goal for the problem using the operators after the action in this iteration, else 0.

+### State

+State to be given as a prompt to the LLM.

 ### explorer.json